 Sleep Routine (?)

 Her normal routine (for now, because of #babies) goes out the window, but we still adhere to the nightly bedtime rituals and time that we have been following since birth.
 That means we’re back to the hotel or BnB by 7 pm.
 Places like The Pines in Brevard were perfect because it’s a cozy set up for Mom and Dad to hang out and chill after the kiddo goes to sleep.
 Otherwise, we’re stuck in a dark room staring at our phones until one or both of us pass out.

 Can a baby sleep well in a hotel?

 Hotel sleep with a baby is terrifying.
-You know you’re kid is going to wake up in the middle of the night, but the question is always, “How loud is she going to be?” and “Will I get a nasty note slipped under my door?”
+You know your kid is going to wake up in the middle of the night, but the question is always, “How loud is she going to be?” and “Will I get a nasty note slipped under my door?”
 This is the part of traveling with a baby that stresses us out the most.
 I never expect my kid to sleep through the night.
-I’m 31 and still don’t sleep through the night!
+I’m in my early thirties and still don’t sleep through the night!
 But having an extra element of other people around you that aren’t as gracious about those cute 3 am screams/babbles/demands for milk can be intimidating.
 We try our best.
 It’s all we can do.
 And on weekends where she’s waking up a lot more frequently, we just add extra money to our coffee budget!